-How automakers unlocking the power of digital engagement
+The power of digital engagement for automakers

 In 2018, Bank of America launched an AI-driven virtual assistant called ‘Erica’ in its mobile app.
 The goal was to bring a more personalized experience to its customers.
 Since its launch, ‘Erica’ has significantly boosted Bank of America’s digital engagement and revenue.
 The company reports that 27% of customers engage with Erica monthly.
 Since its launch, Erica has seen 1.5 billion customer interactions.